Twombs/GOGcli-GUI/README.md

 Downloading from the 'Game Files Selector' window now supported.

-Checksum (MD5) checking is now supported.
+Checksum (MD5) checking is supported.

 ZIP file checking is now supported.